-In-hospital mortality no different at critical access hospitalsMay 5th, 2013 in Surgery /
+In-hospital mortality no different at critical access hospitalsMay 5, 2013 in Medicine & Health / Surgery

 (HealthDay)—For eight inpatient surgical procedures, mortality is similar at critical access hospitals (CAHs) and non-CAHs, but costs are higher at CAHs, according to a study published online May 1 in JAMA Surgery.